czhangy/UCLA-Core/Upper-Divs/CS-111/Labs/Lab-3/README.md

 ./hash-table-tester -t 4 -s 100000
 ```

 Despite the difference in thread usage, both tests executed in approximately the same time.
-This time (around 2.5s) was slower than the base implementation.
+This time (around 2.5s) was slower than the base implementation (around 2s).
 This is because all the work of adding new hash table entries is still being done sequentially, since the entire `hash_table_v1_add_entry` function is protected by a mutex.
 This results in the multithreading implementation having next to no real improvements over the base implementation.
 Since locking mutexes also has overhead, the multithreading is actually harmful to the performance of the program.
 Since only one thread was able to enter that function at a given time, increasing or decreasing the number of threads didn't have any impact either.

 ## Second Implementation